snorux/sm-ext-GameUILagFix/README.md

 # GameUILagFix

-Prevents adding FL_ONTRAIN to game_ui
+Prevents adding FL_ONTRAIN to game_ui.

+When a player picks up one of these entities with high ping, they will experience jittery movements due to lag compensation.
+This extension prevents that from happening

 ## Installation:
 - Windows: